Company logo | Codica

 Located in Eastern Europe, we can boast significantly lower prices compared to EU and US markets.
 Another worth-noting point is about complexity.
 As mentioned earlier, the functionality may differ.
 Accordingly, the cost will vary as well, depending on what you are aiming to implement.

-How Codica can help with online marketplace development
+How Codica can help you with online marketplace development

-It is crucial for us not just to make some tool but for it to bring benefits and profit to our clients.
-For example, recently, we helped our customer from Australia to create a marketplace for boats.
+It is crucial for us not only to create a tool but also to ensure it brings benefits and profit to our clients.
+For example, recently, we helped our customer from Australia create a marketplace for boats.

 Our client wanted to get better online business results by attracting more leads to the website.